 If an API is not associated, owned, or managed by a single VA Organization, then it must be reflected in the naming convention as “Enterprise”.
 This means multiple teams own the API and ownership cannot be delineated to a single VA Organization.
 If the C4E or the Integration governance team owns the API, then it’s reflected as “C4E” naming convention in place of the Organization Name.

-In this context, the Organizational Names examples for Veteran’s Affairs and are provided below:
+In this context, the Organizational Names examples for the VA and are provided below:

-Examples of Line of Business Team Name for Veteran’s Affairs, include:
+Examples of Line of Business Team Name for the VA, include:

 Enterprise Services (API URL path element: “/EnterpriseServices”)